SlicerMorph/S_2020/Day_2/Segmentation/Segmentation_tutorial.md

 </p>

+## Cutting down segmentation time

+If segmentation is your primary tasks, we suggest:
+* Getting a really good 3 button mouse.
+* Using a large (27" or larger), with 4K resolution.
+* Learning the keyboard shortcuts (for example move slices up and down through f and b) for segment editor.
+* You can program special keyboard shortcuts to each effect.
+Currently 1-10 are assigned to switch between first 10 effects.
+For SlicerMorph we find cycling through the effects clockwise (`` ` ``) and counter clockwise (`` ~ ``) fashion with repeated keystrokes to be a faster option.
+This is provided as part of the special [customization and startup script for SlicerMorph] (https://seattlechildrens1.app.box.com/file/551897685788).
+* Consider investing in a digitizer tablet.
+You can assign specific functions to your digitizer pen (e.g., erase effect to the back tip of the pen) as well as the buttons on the tablet itself.

 ## I have a 3D model, can I edit/segment that in Slicer?
 Yes you can.
 Use SlicerMorph's `ImportSurfaceToSegment` module and point out to a STL/PLY/VTK/OBJ file.
 This will create a labelmap representation of the 3D model and a single segment, which you can edit in `Segment Editor`.